you3o3/basic-interpreter/README.md

 This code follows the tutorial ["Make your own programming language in Python"](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) series on YouTube which is written in Python 3, and this code is rewritten in C#.

+To start with, you can run [`BasicInterpreter/Example.cs`](BasicInterpreter/Example.cs) which runs the [`BasicInterpreter/example.myopl`](BasicInterpreter/example.myopl) file.
+You may want to set the path to the `example.myopl` manually.
+You can also investigate the grammar rules (syntax) of the language in [`grammer.txt`](grammer.txt).
+For viewing all the built-in variables and functions that are avaliable, you can read [`BasicInterpreter/Basic.cs`](BasicInterpreter/Basic.cs).

 ## Progress Checklist

 - [x] EP 1 - Lexer